chenxiangtao/CableModemTest/README.md

 # CableModemTest
-The first repository of CM
+The first repository
+CM is the cable modem